lextoumbourou/plugin.video.joeroganexperience/README.markdown

-The Joe Rogan Experience XBMC Script
+The Joe Rogan Experience Plugin for XBMC
 =======================

 Watch The Joe Rogan Experience on XBMC